 Selection/search for small molecules with potential high affinity for SIRT3/Intermediate complex: currently these following molecules are included in both experimental and computational study

+RC(10-25): How do these Kd’s compare to those for the thiobarbituates published by Jung, which also fell into a congeneric series?

+PL(10-25):

 Additionally, the following molecules (including their steroisomers) are selected for computational tests.

 More molecules are expected to add to the list (Expect to have a few hundreds molecules in the list.)

+RC(10-25): Are these all from a drug database like Chembridge?

+PL(10-25): Some are from part of ELT molecules, some are PL’s invention.

 Using SIRT3 apo-enzyme (from free enzyme 3GLS and ternary complex 4FVT) as receptor, carry out Glide XP docking followed by MM-GBSA calculations. (approximately about one hour for each small molecule/receptor docking and MM-GBSA calculations.)

+RC(10-25): Any estimate of total time required for this part of the computational work; will the experimental IC50 work be done in parallel?

+PL(10-25): PL will proceed the computational work for while XG finish up the continuous assay.
+It will take a month.
+At the meantime, the small molecules need to be selected and ordered.
+Then XG will test them in the lab.

 Check if there is any correlation between MM-GBSA values and experimental IC50 for these small molecules, excluding NAM and EX-527.

+RC(10-25): Will LIA be included here?

+PL(10-25): LIA will be applied to check the correlation between MM-GBSA values and experimental IC50.

 More experiments can be carry out for other small molecules.